 In particular, Observations concern properties (e.g. shape, colour) whose values are determined using an identifiable procedure, in which there is a finite uncertainty in the result.
 This can be contrasted with properties whose values are specified by assertion (e.g. name, owner) and are therefore exact.
 The observation instance provides “metadata” for the property value-estimation process.

 An observation event is clearly a “feature” in its own right, according to the GFM definition.
-An observation is an identifiable, instantiable and useful unit of information; therefore, an observation is a feature type.
+An observation is an identifiable, instantiable and useful unit of information.
+Therefore, an observation is a feature type.

 Transformation between viewpoints is frequently required.